Kashish Singh: Early life and modelling career

 Kashish completed her acting course from Anupam Kher’s acting academy, Actor Prepares.
 She went on to feature in various print ads for big brands like Stayfree, Dabur, Fair & Lovely, Siemens, and many more.
-Kashish has also modelled for Domestic and International Fashion Catalogues.
+Kashish has also modelled for domestic and international fashion catalogues.

 Acting career

 Early work

-In July 2012, she featured in the promotional song of the Punjabi movie, Carry On Jatta.
+In July 2012, she featured in the promotional song of the Punjabi film, Carry On Jatta.
 She made her feature film debut with Yaarana opposite Yuvraj Hans.
 Her next success was Vipin Parashar's Punjabi movie Saadey CM Saab opposite Harbhajan Mann.

 Upcoming projects

 She has been signed by Tips Industries.

 Magazine covers

 Kashish Singh has graced several magazine covers like Filmfare in January 2014, Stuff in March 2014, and Femina in May 2014.

-Interests
+Personal life

 Kashish is reported to be a style diva, a youth icon and to be involved in charity work.

-Sports ventures

 Kashish Singh co-owns the Pro Wrestling League franchise team Jaipur Ninjas.